Interior of a traditional Corsican grocery shop filled with local delicacies in Corte

 • Lavezzi islands boat transfer: 78€

-And the total activity cost to travel in Corsica goes up to 282€ for two.
+And the total activity cost for travel in Corsica is 282€ for two.
 Representing about 21€/day

 For that final section of our cost to travel in Corsica breakdown, we have:

-VISA: As far as we know, some people will need a VISA to enter French end Europe.
-As French, I didn’t need one.
-Tina as Serbian living in French as a resident card, so she can freely move in Europe.
+VISA: As far as we know, some people will need a visa to enter France and Europe.
+As a French, I didn’t need one.
+Tina is a Serbian national living in France with a residency card, so she can move freely within Europe.

 Souvenir: We love to bring some little souvenirs.
 In Corsica, we didn’t get that many, only some local soaps for 7€.

 Travel Insurance: Frankly, we did not take travel insurance.
-Our French credit card company is offering a full travel package that we have.
+Our French credit card company is offering a full travel package.
 So, if something happens to us, we are covered.

 However, if you don’t have such coverage, travel insurance is recommended for all.
 WorldNomads offers excellent travel insurance and covers most, if not all, that could happen during your time abroad.